oesteban/hcph-sops/docs/data-management/mriqc.md

 ### Assessing functional images

-#### QCT
+!!! note "Start assessing QCT fMRI first followed by BHT and finally RSfMRI."
+    We are screening and rating the QCT runs first as we use those *MRIQC* reports to train our eye, anticipate issues that might be affecting BHT and RSfMRI and flag the corresponding sessions.

-!!! note "We are checking QCT fMRI first and in principle not excluding QCT scans"
+!!! note "We are lenient on the quality QCT and BHT scans, but more stringent on RSfMRI."
-    Except if the image is [extremely distorted](qaqc-criteria-unprocessed.md#task-fmri-exclusion-criteria), we are not excluding QCT scans because we will leverage those images to evaluate the quality of fMRI scans and derived constructs throughout the whole analysis pipeline.
+    Except if the image is [extremely distorted](qaqc-criteria-unprocessed.md#task-fmri-exclusion-criteria), we are not excluding QCT and BHT scans because we will leverage those images to evaluate the quality of fMRI scans and derived constructs throughout the whole analysis pipeline.
-    It is important to screen and rate the QCT runs as they may serve as a proxy for the quality of the other fMRI tasks in a session and display issues that might be affecting the RSfMRI and BHT.

-- [ ] Open each *MRIQC* report on a current Web Browser (*Google Chrome* is preferred).
-- [ ] Repeat the following two steps for each echo:
-    - [ ] Visualize the first mosaic (standard-deviation) and search for [artifacts](qaqc-criteria-unprocessed.md#standard-deviation-of-signal-through-time)
-    - [ ] Search for [artifacts](qaqc-criteria-unprocessed.md#carpetplot-and-nuisance-signals) in the carpetplot visualization.
-- [ ] Once you went through all the echo-wise visualization of the base report, scroll down to the "Extended echo-wise reports" section, inspect the background view and search for [artifacts](qaqc-criteria-unprocessed.md#view-of-the-background-of-the-voxel-wise-average-of-the-bold-timeseries).
-- [ ] Search for [artifacts](qaqc-criteria-unprocessed.md#average-signal-through-time) in the average BOLD mosaic visualization.
-- [ ] Inspect the zoomed-in view of the average BOLD mosaic as well and search for the same [artifacts](qaqc-criteria-unprocessed.md#average-signal-through-time).

-#### BHT

-!!! note "Following the same reasoning as described in QCT, we are in principle not excluding BHT scans."

-- [ ] Open each *MRIQC* report on a current Web Browser (*Google Chrome* is preferred).
-- [ ] Repeat the following two steps for each echo:
-    - [ ] Visualize the first mosaic (standard-deviation) and apply the [exclusion criteria](qaqc-criteria-unprocessed.md#standard-deviation-of-signal-through-time)
-    - [ ] Scroll down to the carpetplot and apply the [exclusion criteria](qaqc-criteria-unprocessed.md#carpetplot-and-nuisance-signals).
-- [ ] Once you went through all the echo-wise visualization of the base report, scroll down to the "Extended echo-wise reports" section, inspect the background view and apply the [exclusion criteria](qaqc-criteria-unprocessed.md#view-of-the-background-of-the-voxel-wise-average-of-the-bold-timeseries).
-- [ ] Scroll down to the average BOLD mosaic and apply the [exclusion criteria](qaqc-criteria-unprocessed.md#average-signal-through-time)
-- [ ] Inspect the zoomed-in view of the average BOLD mosaic as well and apply the same [exclusion criteria](qaqc-criteria-unprocessed.md#average-signal-through-time).

-#### RSfMRI
+    However, RSfMRI is used for building whole-brain functional connectomes, a construct sensitive to correlated noise sources, so we need to apply more stringent [exclusion criteria](qaqc-criteria-unprocessed.md#rsfmri-exclusion-criteria).

 !!! danger "Insufficient quality of an RSfMRI run requires recalling the session"

-    - [ ] Immediately report images deemed *exclude*, as an issue in the dataset's repository.
+    - [ ] Immediately report RSfMRI images deemed *exclude*, as an issue in the dataset's repository.
     - [ ] Proceed to [scheduling an extra session](../recruitment-scheduling-screening/scheduling.md) after the initially-planned scanning period.

 - [ ] Open each *MRIQC* report on a current Web Browser (*Google Chrome* is preferred).
+    - [ ] Starts with QCT followed by BHT and then RSfMRI.
-- [ ] Repeat the following two steps for each echo:
+- [ ] Visualize all echo-wise visualizations of the base report following those two steps:
-    - [ ] Visualize the first mosaic (standard-deviation) and apply the [exclusion criteria](qaqc-criteria-unprocessed.md#standard-deviation-of-signal-through-time)
+    - [ ] Visualize the first mosaic (standard-deviation) and apply the corresponding [exclusion criteria](qaqc-criteria-unprocessed.md#functional-mri)
-    - [ ] Scroll down to the carpetplot and apply the [exclusion criteria](qaqc-criteria-unprocessed.md#carpetplot-and-nuisance-signals).
+    - [ ] Scroll down to the carpetplot and apply the corresponding [exclusion criteria](qaqc-criteria-unprocessed.md#functional-mri).
-- [ ] Once you went through all the echo-wise visualization of the base report, scroll down to the "Extended echo-wise reports" section, inspect the background view and apply the [exclusion criteria](qaqc-criteria-unprocessed.md#view-of-the-background-of-the-voxel-wise-average-of-the-bold-timeseries).
+- [ ] Inspect the background view and search for [artifacts](qaqc-criteria-unprocessed.md#functional-mri) in the "Extended echo-wise reports" section.
-- [ ] Scroll down to the average BOLD mosaic and apply the [exclusion criteria](qaqc-criteria-unprocessed.md#average-signal-through-time)
+- [ ] Scroll down to the average BOLD mosaic and apply the corresponding [exclusion criteria](qaqc-criteria-unprocessed.md#functional-mri).
-- [ ] Inspect the zoomed-in view of the average BOLD mosaic as well and apply the same [exclusion criteria](qaqc-criteria-unprocessed.md#average-signal-through-time).
+- [ ] Inspect the zoomed-in view of the average BOLD mosaic as well and apply the same [exclusion criteria](qaqc-criteria-unprocessed.md#functional-mri).

 ## Visualizing *MRIQC*'s group reports